ZviRosenfeld/MinMaxSearch/README.md

 ## Benchmarking
 An optimization that will improve one search can hurt another.
 That's why benchmarking is so impotent.
 It lets you customize the search to best suite your needs.

-MinMaxSearch contains two class that can help you with benchmarking.
+MinMaxSearch contains two class that can help you with benchmarking:

+### BenchmarkManager

 ```csharp
 namespace MinMaxSearch.Benckmarking